giuseppefurcolo/WorldClock/README.md

-# WorldClock
+# Satellite Clock
-True World Clock
+The only true, literal Satellite Clock.